Yunchia-Hsu/ft_transcendence/README.md

 ---

 ## Dev workflow

-By default, `pnpm run dev` starts Docker (API + DB) and then runs everything **except** the API/infra locally (e.g., the frontend).
+Added a hiden file name .env in path apps/api, and the content is JWT_SECRET='secret' By default, `pnpm run dev` starts Docker (API + DB) and then runs everything **except** the API/infra locally (e.g., the frontend).
 Your root scripts: